cthissen/Drex-MATLAB/README.md

 Usage
 ------------------
-The code does not require input arguments and can be run by calling the program the MATLAB command window or pushing the green "Run" button.
+The code does not require input arguments and can be run by calling the program in the MATLAB command window or pushing the green "Run" button.
 User-adjustable parameters can be found in Drex.m.
 See the Drex.m file for additional information.

 The Latest Version